Online machine learning

 In computer science, online machine learning is a method of machine learning in which data becomes available in a sequential order and is used to update the best predictor for future data at each step, as opposed to batch learning techniques which generate the best predictor by learning on the entire training data set at once.
 Online learning is a common technique used in areas of machine learning where it is computationally infeasible to train over the entire dataset, requiring the need of out-of-core algorithms.
-It is also used in situations where it is necessary for the algorithm to dynamically adapt to new patterns in the data, or when the data itself is generated as a function of time, e.g., stock price prediction.
+It is also used in situations where it is necessary for the algorithm to dynamically adapt to new patterns in the data, or when the data itself is generated as a function of time, e.g., prediction of prices in the financial international markets.
 Online learning algorithms may be prone to catastrophic interference, a problem that can be addressed by incremental learning approaches.

+Online machine learning algorithms find applications in a wide variety of fields such as sponsored search to maximize ad revenue, portfolio optimization, shortest path prediction (with stochastic weights, e.g. traffic on roads for a maps application), spam filtering, real-time fraud detection, dynamic pricing for e-commerce, etc. There is also growing interest in usage of online learning paradigms for LLMs to enable continuous, real-time adaptation after the initial training.

 Introduction

 In the setting of supervised learning, a function of $f : X \to Y$ is to be learned, where $X$ is thought of as a space of inputs and $Y$ as a space of outputs, that predicts well on instances that are drawn from a joint probability distribution $p(x,y)$ on $X \times Y$.
 In reality, the learner never knows the true distribution $p(x,y)$ over instances.
 Instead, the learner usually has access to a training set of examples $(x_1, y_1), \ldots, (x_n, y_n)$.
 In this setting, the loss function is given as $V : Y \times Y \to \mathbb{R}$, such that $V(f(x), y)$ measures the difference between the predicted value $f(x)$ and the true value $y$.
-The ideal goal is to select a function $f \in \mathcal{H}$, where $\mathcal{H}$ is a space of functions called a hypothesis space, so that some notion of total loss is minimised.
+The ideal goal is to select a function $f \in \mathcal{H}$, where $\mathcal{H}$ is a space of functions called a hypothesis space, so that some notion of total loss is minimized.
 Depending on the type of model (statistical or adversarial), one can devise different notions of loss, which lead to different learning algorithms.